Building and maintaining a System of Intracellular Compartments: Dynamics of the two cisternae system

-Let us discuss the detailed root structure (and the phases) for the two cisternae dynamical system.
-Suppose we fix the values of the parameters at, $C_{11} = C_{21} = 100, C_{12} = C_{22} = 20 $ $ , a_1 = a_2 = 0.05, d_{2} = 1$, $d_{12} = 1.2$, $d_{21} = 0$ and draw the flows and nullclines as we increase the influx rate $v$, Fig.\ref{fig:2cist_roots} (a-f).
-With these parameter values and small $v$, there is only one stable fixed point near zero, i.e., there is no cisterna formation.
+Let us discuss the detailed root structure (and the phases) for the $2$-cisternae dynamical system.
+Suppose we fix the values of the parameters at, $C_{11} = C_{21} = 100, C_{12} = C_{22} = 20 $ $ , a_1 = a_2 = 0.05, d_{2} = 1$, $d_{12} = 1.2$, $d_{21} = 0$ and draw the flows and nullclines as we increase the influx rate $v$, see Fig.\,\ref{fig:2cist_roots} (a-f).
+With these parameter values and small influx rate, $v$, there is only one stable fixed point near zero, i.e., there is no cisterna formation.
 As the influx rate increases, a pair of fixed points appear via \textit{saddle node bifurcation}, and the number of fixed points goes from $1\rightarrow 3 \rightarrow 5$ in Fig.\ref{fig:2cist_roots} (a-c).
 As $v$ increases further, the second cisterna starts to grow in size and the fixed points disappear via another \textit{saddle node bifurcation}.
-At this point, locally unstable limit cycle solution appear via \textit{Hopf bifurcation} (Fig.\ref{fig:2cist_roots} (d)).
-Thereafter, increments in $v$, leads to disappearance of fixed points via \textit{saddle node bifurcation} near zero, and if the saddle-node pair happens to lie on a closed loop (facilitated by the positivity and nonlinearity of flux kernels), their disappearance leads to the rise of limit cycles via \textit{SNIC bifurcation} in Fig.\ref{fig:2cist_roots}(e) (light blue,dashed) and we have a nested bistable limit cycle solution with stable central fixed point.
-Furthermore, the inner unstable circle Fig.\ref{fig:2cist_roots}(e) (brown,dashed) keeps on growing in size, eventually coalescing and annihilating with the outer stable limit cycle via {saddle-node bifurcation of limit cycles} (SNLC) and the system is left with a stable fixed point.
-The series of events (a-e) is depicted in a comprehensive way in the bifurcation diagram, Fig.\ref{fig:2cist_roots}(f).
+At this point, locally unstable limit cycle solution appear via \textit{Hopf bifurcation} (Fig.\ref{fig:2cist_roots} (d), shown as brown dashed line).
+Thereafter, increments in $v$, leads to disappearance of fixed points via \textit{saddle node bifurcation} near zero, and if the saddle-node pair happens to lie on a closed loop (facilitated by the positivity and nonlinearity of flux kernels), their disappearance leads to the rise of limit cycles via \textit{SNIC bifurcation} in Fig.\,\ref{fig:2cist_roots}(e) (shown as light blue dashed line) and we have a nested bistable limit cycle solution with stable central fixed point.
+On further increasing $v$, the inner unstable circle Fig.\,\ref{fig:2cist_roots}(e) keeps on growing in size, eventually coalescing and annihilating with the outer stable limit cycle via {saddle-node bifurcation of limit cycles} (SNLC) and the system is left with a stable fixed point.
+The series of events (a-e) is depicted in a comprehensive way in the bifurcation diagram, Fig.\,\ref{fig:2cist_roots}(f).